arbitraryexecution/forta-bot-templates/src/transaction-failure-count/README.md

 # Transaction Failure Count Agent Template

 This agent monitors the number of failed transactions to a specific contract addresses.
 Alert type and severity are specified per contract address.
-An existing agent of this type may be modified to to add/remove/update contracts in the agent configuration file.

 ## [Agent Setup Walkthrough](SETUP.md)